mslusarz/csv-nix-tools/README.md

 csv-nix-tools is a collection of tools for gathering and processing system information using CSV as an intermediate format.

+Although CSV is in the name of the project and this format is used for information storage, it's not **that** important aspect of this project.

+What is more important is that it allows **safely** processing structured data using *NIX-like philosophy, by employing pipes and tools with familiar names (grep, sort, etc).
+"Safe" processing means that handling of special characters, like new lines, is effort-less - it just works, without bothering user with hacks like IFS.

+This project also solves the problem of combining data from multiple sources into a single stream (see -M/-N/-T options in source tools + csv-merge) and processing it in any way user wants to, including powerful SQL syntax.

 # Status
 This project is in alpha stage.
 Everything listed below is functional, but in the future many things can change (IOW don't run this in production yet).